-Kupu’s CommunityU program provides a robust pathway for under-resourced young adults ages 16-24 to gain the experiences, education, training, and support needed to pursue successful transitions into adulthood, as well as develop into productive members of society with a heart to serve and positively impact the community around them.
-In a nurturing environment, CommunityU provides training and support in the areas of team work and life skills, personal and cultural development, education, and job readiness.
-Participants find purpose and motivation to take their next steps forward in life when CommunityU enables them to drop into the lo’i mud, tear down invasive strawberry guava trees, restore fishponds, plant native species, or carve papa ku’i'ai (traditional Hawaiian poi boards) throughout the island of Oahu.
-CommunityU is conducted in a team-based cohort setting within a nurturing environment that surrounds participants with the camaraderie of peers and mentoring by Kupu staff.
+The purpose of the CommunityU program is to equip under-resourced young adults ages 16-24 with the experiences, education, training, and support needed to become productive members of society with a heart to serve and positively impact the community around them.
+CommunityU provides training and support in the areas of team work and life skills, personal and cultural development, education, and job readiness.
+Participants find purpose and motivation to take their next steps forward in life when CommunityU enables them to work in the lo’i mud, restore fishponds, plant native species, or carve papa ku’i'ai (traditional Hawaiian poi boards) throughout the island of Oahu.
+CommunityU is conducted in a team-based cohort setting within a nurturing environment that surrounds participants with the camaraderie of their peers and mentoring by Kupu staff.
 See our brochure for more information.

-Internship (Phase 1): The CommunityU internship is designed for young adults who are seeking a hands-on service opportunity and real world job experience completing natural resource management projects at various conservation and Hawaiian cultural sites throughout Oahu.
-The internship lasts 8 weeks and requires a full-time, 40 hours per week commitment (7:30 am – 3:30 pm).
+Internship: The CommunityU internship is designed for young adults who are seeking a hands-on service opportunity and real world job experience completing natural resource management projects at various conservation and Hawaiian cultural sites throughout Oahu.
+The first phase of the internship lasts 8 weeks and requires a full-time, 40 hours per week commitment (8 am – 4 pm).
 Interns are in the field for four days each week from 8 am – 3:30 pm.
 One day each week from 8 am – 2:30 pm, interns engage in workshops regarding life skills nad personal development, participate in cultural activities (e.g. papa ku’i'ai or traditional poi board & stone making), hear guest speakers, and go on field trips or tours.
 The second phase of the internship lasts another 8 weeks and requires a part-time commitment.
 Interns attend employment readiness training classes, field trips, and activities a few days per week and continue participating in cultural activities.
 Mentoring and case management is provided throughout the program.